chenliujin/mosquitto/docs/qos.md

 Higher levels of QoS are more reliable, but involve higher latency and have higher bandwidth requirements.

-- 0: The broker/client will deliver the message once, with no confirmation.
+- 0: The broker/client will deliver the message once, with no confirmation.(at most once)
-- 1: The broker/client will deliver the message at least once, with confirmation required.
+- 1: The broker/client will deliver the message at least once, with confirmation required.(at least once)
-- 2: The broker/client will deliver the message exactly once by using a four step handshake.
+- 2: The broker/client will deliver the message exactly once by using a four step handshake.(exactly once)